JW9506/springboot-vanilla-fileupload-and-display/README.md

 ## Features
 - **File Upload Functionality**: The service allows for the uploading of files to a server via a web interface.
 - **Directory Specification**: Users have the option to specify the directory for file storage.
 The default location is the 'upload-dir' in the project's root directory.
+See [application.yml](./src/main/resources/application.yml)
 - **Downloadable Links**: Each file upload generates a link, allowing for easy retrieval of the file.

 ## Future Developments